viictorjs/Refrapy/README.md

 The Refrapick program is used for basic waveform processing and for first breaks picking.
 The software is aimed to work mainly around SEG2 files, but all waveform formats readable by ObsPy (https://www.obspy.org/) can be used.
 However, there are a few conditions that need to be considered when reading multichannel waveform data.
 Waveform **files with missing data traces cannot be used as input**, which can occur with files that have already passed through some other processing software, where one or more traces were removed manually, probably due to being bad noisy data.
 Thus, **it is recommended the use of original files (i.e., without any editing)**.
 Also, receivers and source position may not be well defined in the file header or may fail to be properly read. **In such cases, instead of obtaining this information automatically (conventional attempt), dialog boxes appear so that the user can enter these required values**.

-### Video tutorial - basic waveform processing and first-break picking
+### Video tutorial - Basic waveform processing and first-break picking
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/3a9eZW4WKjI/0.jpg)](https://www.youtube.com/watch?v=3a9eZW4WKjI)